eio/astronomy-machine-learning/README.md

+# Requirements

+Required Python packages can be found in `requirements.txt`

 # Running the Code

+To inspect the dataset (with details and plots saved to `data_inspection_output/`:

+	py inspect_data.py

 To train and evaluate the MLP and Random Forest models (using 70% of the original `dataset.csv`):